athos-ribeiro/personal-blog/content/blog/installing-pignus.md

 Resizing the filesystem on /dev/mmcblk1p2 to 419072 (4k) blocks.
 The filesystem on /dev/mmcblk1p2 is now 419072 (4k) blocks long.
 ```
-Ii is also nice to copy your ssh credentials to the Raspberry, as pointed in
+It is also nice to copy your ssh credentials to the Raspberry, as pointed in
 Pignus website

 ```